 Abbey Street, Wexford

-Abbey Street is a historical street that is situated close to the centre of Wexford Town.
-It stretches from Temperance Row at the top of Trimmer’s Lane to Wexford’s Cornmarket; bisecting George’s Street along the way.
-According to Nicky Rossiter in his book The Streets of Wexford, Abbey Street is named after the nearby Selskar Abbey, which was constructed by the Normans back in the 12th Century.
+Abbey Street runs from Temperance Row at the top of Trimmer’s Lane to the Cornmarket, bisecting George’s Street along the way.
+According to Nicky Rossiter in his book The Streets of Wexford, the street takes its name from the nearby Selskar Abbey, which the Normans built in the 12th century.

 Abbey Street, Wexford